Biasing: Importance in linear circuits

 Linear circuits involving transistors typically require specific DC voltages and currents for correct operation, which can be achieved using a biasing circuit.
 As an example of the need for careful biasing, consider a transistor amplifier.
 In linear amplifiers, a small input signal gives a larger output signal without any change in shape (low distortion): the input signal causes the output signal to vary up and down about the Q-point in a manner strictly proportional to the input.
 However, because the relationship between input and output for a transistor is not linear across its full operating range, the transistor amplifier only approximates linear operation.
 For low distortion, the transistor must be biased so the output signal swing does not drive the transistor into a region of extremely nonlinear operation.
 For a bipolar junction transistor amplifier, this requirement means that the transistor must stay in the active mode, and avoid cut-off or saturation.
 The same requirement applies to a MOSFET amplifier, although the terminology differs a little: the MOSFET must stay in the active mode, and avoid cutoff or ohmic operation.

 Bipolar junction transistors

 For bipolar junction transistors the bias point is chosen to keep the transistor operating in the active mode, using a variety of circuit techniques, establishing the Q-point DC voltage and current.
 A small signal is then applied on top of the bias.
 The Q-point is typically near the middle of the DC load line, so as to obtain the maximum available peak-to-peak signal amplitude without distortion due to clipping as the transistor reaches saturation or cut-off.
 The process of obtaining an appropriate DC collector current at a certain DC collector voltage by setting up the operating point is called biasing.

 Vacuum tubes (thermionic valves)

 Grid bias is the DC voltage provided at the control grid of a vacuum tube relative to the cathode for the purpose of establishing the zero input signal or steady state operating condition of the tube.
+The required bias voltage is usually determined from published vacuum-tube characteristic curves, which show the relationship between plate current, plate voltage, and control-grid voltage.